-Wonderfully fragrant and bursting with flavor, this Masoor Dal recipe comes together in 30 minutes and will absolutely “wow” your taste buds!
+Wonderfully fragrant and bursting with flavor, this Masoor Dal recipe comes together in just 30 minutes and will absolutely “wow” your taste buds!
 Easy to make and deliciously satisfying as a stand-alone meal with some fresh naan.

 Masoor Dal is a classic, traditional Indian dish made with red lentils.
 Lentils are an everyday staple throughout India, an especially important staple for those regions that enjoy a predominantly vegetarian diet.
 Lentils are nutritious and a great source of protein, fiber, B vitamins, iron and zinc.
 Lentils do not require soaking and are quick and easy to prepare.